 After conducting meta-analysis of all materials about three innovation modes mentioned above, we have got the comparison table finally (See Table 1).
-According to the extended TOE framework provided in section 2.2, we listed nine orientations from three contexts for paradigm change and used "+" to note that the innovation mode has done some efforts on the corresponding orientation.
+According to the extended TOE framework provided in section 2.2, we listed nine orientations from three contexts for paradigm shift and used "+" to note that the innovation mode has done some efforts on the corresponding orientation.

-As shown of this table, we find that the three modes focus on different perspectives in the TOE framework.
-While the Fab Lab modes tried to provide more powerful ability of technology development to users (technological context), the Living Lab mode hopes to encourage innovation through build the real life experience environment (environmental context).
-Contrast to those two modes, the AIP mode in China pays more attention to institutional construction and workflow process design (organizational context).
+As shown in this table, the three modes of Innovation 2.0 focus on different perspectives in the TOE framework.
+While Fab Lab tried to provide more powerful ability of technology development to users (technological context), Living Lab hopes to encourage innovation through build the real life experience environment (environmental context), while AIP pays more attention to institutional arrangement and workflow process design (organizational context).
 However, we also find that increasing the size of principal part of innovation is the consistent evolving direction for all of three modes.
-It suggests that dissolving the boundary of labs and other workplace of innovation activities and encouraging user centric innovation and open innovation is the natural requirement and basic method for innovation paradigm from manufacturing to servicing.
+It suggests that dissolving the boundary of labs and other innovation are the natural requirement and basic method for innovation paradigm shift from manufacturing to servicing.